galette/galettedoc/source/development/codage.rst

 .. note::

-   While developping, you may find useful to do a :doc:`bit of debug <debug>`...
+   While developing, you may find useful to do a :doc:`bit of debug <debug>`...

    It is also possible to change some :ref:`Galette behaviors (verbosity level, application mode, ...) <behavior>`.